-*The information contained on this site is not intended to act as legal advice but is merely intended to be informative for those considering growing their families through adoption and third party reproduction.*
+*The information contained on this site is not intended to act as legal advice but is merely intended to be informative for those considering growing their families through adoption and foster care.*

 Who can adopt in Ohio?